pantheon-systems/documentation/source/content/guides/composer-convert.md

 ## Add the Pantheon Integrated Composer Upstream in a New Local Branch

-You're about to make massive changes to the codebase.
+This process involves significant changes to the codebase.
 We recommend you to do this work on a new branch, as it might take you some time to complete and rolling back changes can be complicated:

 1. In your local terminal, change directories to your site project.
 For example, if you keep your projects in a folder called `projects` in the home directory: